kognifai/PoseidonNext-Framework/SDK-documentation/Settings-Service.md

 # Using the Settings Service

 ## Injecting

-The setting service can be used by injecting it into a class/component, just like any standard Angular service.
+The setting service can be used by injecting it into a class or a component, just like any standard Angular service.
 ```javascript
 export class SettingsServiceTestPageComponent {
    constructor(private settingsService: SettingsService) {